donbool/donbool/README.md

 ## hello 👋

-## i'm a SWE passionate about semiconductor industry. i also do ML.
+i'm a SWE in semiconductor industry <3. i also do ML.

 <!--
 **donbool/donbool** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.